-

 What makes asbestos dangerous?

 Asbestos fibres are released into the air when people handle asbestos-containing materials with poor safety procedures.
-Asbestos fibres are around 50 to 200 times thinner than human hair, can be invisible and can be breathed in easily.
+Asbestos fibres are around 50 to 200 times thinner than human hair, can be invisible, and can be easily inhaled.
 They can become trapped deep in your lungs and cause damage over a long time.

 The two asbestos-containing material groups include:

-The Asbestos Regulations apply to those organisations working with asbestos and businesses that manage or control workplaces.
+The Asbestos Regulations apply to organisations that work with asbestos and to businesses that manage or control workplaces.
 The regulations also apply to landlords.
+We need to identify and manage asbestos in our buildings, taking into account all building users to reduce any chance of exposure to asbestos fibres.
+Preferably, all asbestos should be removed from all church buildings.

 -